microsoft/vscode-wiki/Adopting-Multi-Root-Workspace-APIs.md

 Let's have a closer look at **Workspace Folder** settings that are stored within the `.vscode` folder: If you are opening just that folder in VS Code, all the settings of this folder apply to VS Code as before.
 However, once you make this folder part of a multi-root workspace, the situation is different.
 We no longer support all settings in this setup simply because you could have multiple folders configured in the workspace, each having settings that could potentially conflict.

 To solve this, we distinguish between scopes a setting can have.
-You as extension author have to make the decision which scope applies for your settings:
+You as extension author have to make the decision which scope applies to your settings:

 Scope|Description
 ---|-------